jessicagbsg/jessicagbsg/README.md

 ## Hi there, I'm Jessica! 👋

-Passionate about learning
+Passionate about learning, coffee and puzzles, yes, I'm that weirdo who likes puzzles.

+I'm a Software Engeering student and former Architecture and Urbanism student, and as much as you may think they are nothing alike, trust me, they have a lot in common.

-* 🔭 I’m currently working on my study project [Kof](https://github.com/jessicagbsg/project-Kof.)
+* 🔭 I’m currently working on my study project [Kof.](https://github.com/jessicagbsg/project-Kof.)
 * 🌱 I’m currently learning Javascript